-Coding, boating, improv, brewing, wine tasting, bread making, leaf raking, crewing.
-If you can imagine it, there’s a class for it, and someone in that class might just become your new BFFL.
+Coding, boating, improv, brewing, wine tasting, bread making, leaf-raking, crew, poetry—if you can imagine it, there’s a class for it, and someone in that class might just become your new BFFL.

-You can start finding classes through platforms like Verlocal and Dabble.
+You can start finding classes through platforms like Dabble.

-Tapping a similar vein as taking a class, joining a team or a club introduces you to people with mutual interests and leaves the door open for future socializing.
+If you aren’t eager to get back in the classroom, then joining a team or a club can still introduce you to people with mutual interests, leaving the door open for future socializing.

-You can start finding teams and clubs through platforms like Meetup.
-Also check out your local YMCA and Parks and Recreation departments.
+You can start finding teams and clubs through platforms like Meetup, or visit your local community center, library, or YMCA.

 Volunteering your time and energy for a good cause is often its own reward.

 It’s also an excellent opportunity to make friends.

 And whether you’re taking tickets at a fundraising gala or building houses with your bare hands, it’s not so much about the activity as it is about doing good.
 That’s your mutual interest.
 That’s your shared experience.